eik-lib/website/docs/overview_workflow.md

 ## Browser mapping

-When working with mapping in the browser the workflow are as follow:
+When working with mapping in the browser the workflow is as follows:

 ![Workflow of abrowser mapping](/img/workflow_browser_mapping.min.svg)